As a result of the recent flood here at the Aquarium, the elevators are temporarily out of service.

 - Humboldt penguins are not from Antartica, they are from Peru and Chile - their habitat is kept between 65-75 degrees

-- 6 out of 7 of our penguins were hatched here - Araya was placed here under the suggestion from the SSP from Long Island
+- 6 out of 7 of our penguins were hatched here - Araya was placed here under the suggestion from the SSP from Rhode Island

 Where are all the animals that were behind the walls?